Four-manifolds, geometries and knots: Sums, factorization and satellites

 The knot $K$ is {\it irreducible} if it is not the sum of two nontrivial knots.
-Every knot has a finite factorization into irreducible knots [DF87].
+Every knot has a finite factorization into irreducible knots \cite{[DF87]}.
 (For 1- and 2-knots whose groups have finitely generated commutator subgroups this follows easily from the Grushko-Neumann theorem on factorizations of groups as free products.)
-In the classical case the factorization is essentially unique, but for each $n\geq3$ there are $n$-knots with several distinct such factorizations [BHK81].
-Essentially nothing is known about uniqueness (or otherwise) of factorization when $n=2$.
+In the classical case the factorization is essentially unique, but if $n\geq3$ there are $n$-knots with several distinct such factorizations \cite{[BHK81]}.
+Almost nothing is known about the factorization of 2-knots.

 If $K_1$ and $K_2$ are fibred then so is their sum, and the closed fibre of $K_1\sharp K_2$ is the connected sum of the closed fibres of $K_1$ and $K_2$.
 However in the absence of an adequate criterion for a 2-knot to fibre, we do not know whether every summand of a fibred 2-knot is fibred.
 In view of the unique factorization theorem for oriented 3-manifolds we might hope that there would be a similar theorem for fibred 2-knots.
 However the closed fibre of an irreducible 2-knot need not be an irreducible 3-manifold.
 (For instance, the Artin spin of a trefoil knot is an irreducible fibred 2-knot, but its closed fibre is $(S^2\times S^1)\sharp(S^2\times S^1)$.)